 2019 Autumn Term 1 & 2

 Dear Maple Class Parents,

-We have started our new unit of work titled ‘From A to B’ which focuses on transport and travel.
-This unit of work is part of the International Primary Curriculum.
+We have started our new unit of work titled ‘Water, Water, Everywhere’ which focuses on Geography, Science and SMSC (Spiritual, Moral, Social and Cultural).
+This unit of work is part of the new ‘Linked Curriculum’.

-We aim to make weekly community visits, such as going on a tram, train, visiting a local emergency station, etc., to reinforce and generalise their skills learnt within the classroom.
-In addition to seeing these environments first hand they will have regular opportunities to role play their experiences when back at school.
+We aim to make weekly community visits to reinforce and generalise their skills learnt within the classroom.
+As well as seeing these environments first hand they will have regular opportunities to role play their experiences when back at school.